smartsdk/guided-tour/docs/sensors/smartspot.md

 ## Register your Smart Spot in the IoT Agent

-First, you need to create a WiFi AP with your smartphone for the first connection of the SmartSpot.
+First, you need to create a [WiFi AP](https://www.lifewire.com/use-your-android-phone-as-a-portable-wi-fi-hotspot-2377915) with your smartphone for the first connection of the SmartSpot.
 Once you register in the IoT Agent, you can change the WiFi parameters.
 This are the default SSID and password:

 SSID: **defaultSSAP**

 Password: **defaultSSAP1234**

+Device URL Manager tool is used for manage the physicalweb url of any device by software.

+A smartPhone will detect a eddystone url advertisement with a fixed device url that point to the Device Url Manager, then the Device Url Manager will redirect the request to the real url.

+To create a device with this tool you need specify a shortened mac and the extern url associated on next url: http://url:port/api/v1/devices where:
+   * url: url where is Device URL Manager tool
+   * port: port to connect to Device URL Manager tool.

 You can easily share the connection with your iOS or Android.
    ![Connection](./images/connection.png)